Roti-Poulet/LegacyNG/README.md

 If you use LegacyNG for a YouTube video, please add the link to this repository in both your video and your video description.

-For Windows XP, One-Core-API 4.x.x is NEEDED
+For Windows XP, One-Core-API 4.x.x is NEEDED.
+Native support isn't planned to do

 For Windows 7, VxKex is not needed and DON'T enable it (if you are using LegacyNG b1.0.0 or newer)

-Content mods are supported, but some like Zeit's and TEON's Graphics mod, may break the game, uninstall them.
+Content mods are supported, but some like Zeit's and TEON's Graphics mod may break the game, uninstall them.
 GFX Suite and CK's Graphics mod are also supported

 Compatibility:
 Windows XP x64: Up to BeamNG 0.34 [0.36 is experimental with a lot of bugs and crashes].
 Workarounds are also needed (scroll down to find them)